 Lead Faculty: Dr. Dzung T. Nguyen

-- Understand the concepts of map scale and projections, ordinal directions, latitude and longitude, the equator, the prime meridian, and time zones.
+- Describe the concepts of map scale and projections, ordinal directions, latitude and longitude, the equator, the prime meridian, and time zones.

-- Identify and interpret major geographical features of the earth's surface, including continents/land masses, mountain ranges (including oceanic ranges), bioclimatic zones, and major bodies of water (including oceanic, freshwater, and groundwater).
+- Identify and interpret major geographical features of the earthandapos;s surface, including continents and land masses, mountain ranges (including oceanic ranges), bioclimatic zones, and major bodies of water (oceanic, freshwater, and groundwater).

-- Understand the tools and technologies that geographers use to gather, process, and report information from a spatial perspective.
-These include the compass, aerial photographs, satellite imaging, global positioning systems, geographical information systems, and computer graphics and image processing.
+- Utilize tools and technologies in geography, including mapping resources based on aerial photography, satellite imaging, global positioning systems, human surveys, radio tagging, geographical information systems, computer graphics and image processing.